asterion-digital/asterion-as-code/infra-rpi/README.md

 <hr />

-## Ubuntu configuration and remote access
+## Server configuration and remote access
 1. The Ubuntu bootstrapper will take you through the normal installation options and steps - be sure to make note of the username and password you've set!
 The installation will take several minutes to complete.
 2. Once installed, log in using the username and password supplied to the RPI Imager software above.